alessiapazzaglia02/274481/README.md

 But partitioning is not that easy, as we cannot always use the randomization, in some cases we need the group partitioning in order not to train on the test or validation data.
  > REMEMBER TO NEVER TRAIN ON THE TEST DATA!!!

+For this reason, after having divided our data in training and test sets, we can fill the null values, in order not to know in advance these missing values.
+These will be replaced using the Golde Rule, and so using the mean if the variable was numberical and with the mode if the variable was categorical.
 Then, another important step that we should not forget is: *Featuring*!
 It is the process of transforming a raw example into a feature vector:
 -	One-hot encoding, in order to convert categorical data into numerical values, do in not giving importance to data and also excluding dummy variables
 -	Featuring scaling, bring every data to the same scale